SwarmStorm/awesome/README.md

 *   [dagster-io/dagster](https://github.com/dagster-io/dagster) - An orchestration platform for the development, production, and observation of data assets.

-*   [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - The leading data integration platform for ETL / ELT data pipelines from APIs, databases & files to data warehouses, data lakes & data lakehouses.
-Both self-hosted and Cloud-hosted.
+*   [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - Open-source data movement for ELT pipelines and AI agents — from APIs, databases & files to warehouses, lakes, and AI applications.
+Both self-hosted and Cloud.

 *   [benjamin-awd/StatementSensei](https://github.com/benjamin-awd/StatementSensei) - PDF to CSV conversion for your bank statements